United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 The annual aggregate transaction amount is estimated by the Directors

-based on the amount of repair services expected to be received and the
+based on the amount of repair services to be received and the contract

 THE AGGREGATION APPROACH